pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 `PR-Scientific-Linux-7-2018b`.
 - Enter the GitHub project URL e.g. `http:/pace-neutrons.github.com/horace`
 (this creates a link to the GitHub from the pipeline).
-- Select the `This project is parameterised` option:

-  - Create the following string parameters:

-    - `AGENT`: The label of the agent to run the job on
-    - `CMAKE_VERSION`: The version of CMake to load
-    - `MATLAB_VERSION`: The (release) version of Matlab to load
-    - `GCC_VERSION`: The version of GCC to use (Linux only)
-    - `CPPCHECK_VERSION`: The version of CppCheck to use (Linux only)

-    The list of required parameters are noted in the docstring for the pipeline within the Jenkinsfile, and should be added with descriptions through the Jenkins job GUI.

 #### Nightly builds